aniketk13/Symbl-Demo-Android/README.md

 # Symbl-Demo-Android
 This is a Symbl.ai Demo Application to help the beginners get started.
+Specifically, this helps in generating Video Transcriptions in just one click.

 To use this application
 - Fork the repo and clone it in your system